 Our research is intrinsically interdisciplinary with close links to Palaeoecology and Ecology, Biogeography, Biogeosciences, Climate Change Research, and Quaternary Geology.
 Members of the Geoecology group teach in both Geosciences and Biology.

-Fabian Rey wins Prix Schlaefli in Geosciences – congratulations Fabian!
+Fabian Rey received the Prix Schlaefli-price at the Swiss Geosciences Meeting on Nov, 6 – congratulations Fabian!